BiancaTaisePommerening/Bike_Sharing/README.md

 ![fifth_storypage](./Images/fifth_storypage.png)

 - Bike Utilization:
-    - The size of the circle increases with the length of the trips, and the color darkens with the amount of times the bike has been checkout.
+    - The size of the circle increases with the length of the trips, and the color darkens with the amount of times the bike has been checked out.

 ## Summary